kainiklas/laravel-strict-mode/README.md

 composer require kainiklas/laravel-strict-mode
 ```

-Optionally, you can publish the config file with:
+Optionally, you can publish the config file.

 ```bash
 php artisan vendor:publish --tag="laravel-strict-mode-config"
 ```

+Alternatively, you can use environment variables to influence the behaviour.

 This is the contents of the published config file.
-The configuration can be adapted using environment variables.

 ```php
 return [